unbird-dev/social-camera/README.md

 Implementation Details:

 1. Clone the Social Camera repo.
-2. Using s3 When user snapshot is created, you want to make a call to the server to generate a PresignedURL
+2. Using s3 When user snapshot is created, you want to make a call to the index to generate a PresignedURL
 3. The S3 path should be bucket/yourName/randomUUID/avatar.jpg
 4. Use that PresignedURL to upload the snapshot to your AWS s3 bucket
 5. Update the client app with the s3 link